ds-horizon/odin-components/redis/aws_container/README.md

-# AWS Container (EKS) Flavor
+# AWS Container (EKS) Flavour

-Deploy and manage Redis on AWS EKS using the Opstree Redis Operator.
-Defaults are optimized for high availability with cost-effective development settings, suitable for both testing and production workloads.
+Deploy and manage Redis on AWS EKS using the [Opstree Redis Operator](https://github.com/OT-CONTAINER-KIT/redis-operator).
+Defaults are optimized for simplicity and cost-effectiveness, perfect for getting started quickly.
+Easily upgrade to Sentinel or Cluster mode for production workloads requiring high availability or horizontal scaling.

 ## Default Configuration Philosophy

-This flavor uses **high availability defaults** with minimal cost overhead:
+This flavour uses **standalone defaults** optimized for simplicity and cost:
-- **Sentinel mode** with 1 master + 1 replica for automatic failover
-- **3 Sentinel processes** for reliable failover detection and orchestration
+- **Standalone mode** - single Redis instance (no HA, simplest setup)
+- **No replicas** by default (replicaCount: 0)
 - **Persistent storage** enabled with gp3 volumes (AWS EBS)
-- **Prometheus metrics** enabled for observability
+- **No metrics** by default (enable Prometheus metrics for production)
 - **No backups** by default (configure S3 backups for production)
 - **ClusterIP service** for internal cluster access only

+**When to upgrade**:
+- [**Sentinel mode**](#sentinel-mode-recommended-for-production): When you need automatic failover for production
+- [**Cluster mode**](#cluster-mode-horizontal-scaling): When dataset >50GB or need horizontal write scaling

 ## Features

-- **Production-Ready HA**: Sentinel mode with automatic failover out of the box
+- **Simple by Default**: Standalone mode for quick starts, minimal configuration
+- **Scalable**: Upgrade to Sentinel (HA) or Cluster (horizontal scaling) when needed
 - **Kubernetes-Native**: Leverages Kubernetes primitives (StatefulSets, PVCs, Services)
 - **Operator-Managed**: Opstree Redis Operator handles lifecycle, scaling, and healing
 - **Multi-AZ Support**: Configure topology spread constraints for zone distribution
-- **Cluster Mode**: Optional Redis Cluster for horizontal scaling (3+ shards)
 - **Full Observability**: Prometheus metrics and Grafana dashboards
 - **Automated Backups**: Optional S3 backups with configurable retention

-- **Cost-Effective**: Runs on standard EKS nodes with flexible resource allocation
+## For Component Developers & Contributors

+**Implementation Reference:** If you're developing provisioning logic or contributing to this component, see [IMPLEMENTATION_MAPPING.md](IMPLEMENTATION_MAPPING.md) for detailed mappings between Odin schema properties and OpsTree Redis Operator CRD fields.

-## Prerequisites
+## Prerequisites (For Odin Admins)

-Before deploying Redis with this flavor, ensure:
+Before enabling usage of this flavour of Redis, ensure:

 1. **EKS Cluster**: Kubernetes 1.18+ cluster running on AWS EKS
 2. **Opstree Redis Operator**: Installed in your cluster